dmitri-tikhomirov/fallout-2-adjustments/readme.md

 2. Add quality of life features.
 3. Put optional restrictions on the player for a more challenging playthrough.

 The mod is fully modular.
 Each component can be disabled in the `.ini` file.
+Disabled components will not be running and won't take any resources.

 ## Components